 Of course, as you can see in that graph above, the cost of solar is headed towards the wholesale cost of electricity from natural gas… which would actually get utility companies and power plant developers switching to solar in a big way.
 (The cost of solar power actually varies quite a bit from place to place, and solar has crossed those lines in some locations.)

-3 & 4.
-Here’s another look at the falling cost of solar panels (or, as the industry calls them, solar modules), focusing on the years 1985 to 2011:
+3. Here’s another look at the falling cost of solar panels (or, as the industry often calls them, solar modules), focusing on the years 1985–2011 (the price has continue to follow the trend through today):

-5. Are you actually interested in the cost of installed solar power systems?
+4. Are you actually interested in the cost of installed solar power systems?
 And even perhaps the cost of installed solar power systems by sector?
-Here’s a chart on that, for the US, up through the first quarter of 2014:
+Here’s a chart on that, for the US [update: I’ve replaced a Q1 2014 chart with one from Q1 2016]:

-6 & 7.
-Are you interested in seeing how the cost of solar panels compares to the cost of its main competitor?
-If so, have a look at this comparison between the cost of solar and the cost of electricity from gas- and diesel-fired peaking power plants:
+5. Are you interested in seeing how the cost of solar panels compares to the cost of its main competitor?
+If so, have a look at this comparison between the cost of solar and the cost of electricity from gas- and diesel-fired peaking power plants [a newer chart from the same source replaced the original chart on July 15, 2016]:

-8 & 9 (sort of).
-Are you interested in seeing how much solar panels save the average American who goes solar… or even the average person in California, Florida, New York, Texas, Hawaii, and so on?
+6–10.
+Are you interested in seeing how much solar panels save the average American who goes solar … or the average person in sunny states like California, Florida, New York, Texas, Hawaii, and so on?
 Below are two infographics on just that.
 Just note, however, that these averages are based on the cost of solar panels in 2011 (as I think you’ve gathered by now, the cost has dropped considerably since then).

-10. So, with all of this information on the drop in the cost of solar panels and the cost of solar-generated electricity, you’re probably thinking that solar power project growth should be going through the roof by now, right?
-Indeed, it is:
+10–12.
+So, with all of this information on the drop in the cost of solar panels and the cost of solar-generated electricity, you’re probably thinking that solar power project growth should be going through the roof by now, right?
+Indeed, it is [charts were updated on July 15, 2016, to be much more up to date]:

 So, what’s the lesson today?